 Takeaways on how employees getting caught working two jobs

 Does this sound like a lot of mental gymnastics?
 To some, yes.
 To others, this is a fun challenge.
 There are a lot of ways employees get caught working two jobs.
-So being Overemployed is not a lifestyle for everyone.
+Being Overemployed is not a lifestyle for everyone.
 But for those who are willing to be a bit mindful and are not afraid to do some pre-work, the upside is getting the two paychecks on payday.
-A little preparation work goes a long way.
+A little preparation goes a long way.
 As with everything, do your own research and know your comfort zone.
 Comfort and confidence will come with knowledge, research, and preparation.
 Remember Rule #1: Do not talk about working two jobs.
 Welcome to the Overemployed spy games.